Louise Bennett-Coverley: Career

 On graduating from RADA, Bennett worked with repertory companies in Coventry, Huddersfield and Amersham, as well as in intimate revues across England.
 During her time in the country, she hosted two radio programmes for the BBC: Caribbean Carnival (1945–1946) and West Indian Night (1950).

 Bennett worked for the Jamaica Social Welfare Commission from 1955 to 1959, and taught folklore and drama at the University of the West Indies.
 From 1965 to 1982, she produced Miss Lou's Views, a series of radio monologues, and in 1970 started hosting the children's television programme Ring Ding.
 Airing until 1982, the show was based on Bennett's belief "that 'de pickney-dem learn de sinting dat belong to dem' (that the children learn about their heritage)".
 As part of the programme, children from across the country were invited to share their artistic talents on-air.
-In addition to her television appearances, Bennett appeared in various motion pictures, which included Calypso (1958) and Club Paradise (1986).
+In addition to her television appearances, Bennett appeared in various motion pictures, which included Calypso (1958), Who Finds a Friend Finds a Treasure (1981) and Club Paradise (1986).

 Bennett wrote several books and poetry in Jamaican Patois, helping to have it recognized as a "nation language" in its own right.
 Her work influenced many other writers – among them Mutabaruka, Linton Kwesi Johnson and Yasus Afari – to use it in a similar manner.
 She also released numerous recordings of traditional Jamaican folk music and recordings from her radio and television shows, including Jamaican Folk Songs, Children's Jamaican Songs and Games, Miss Lou’s Views (1967), Listen to Louise (1968), Carifesta Ring Ding (1976), and The Honorable Miss Lou.
 She is credited with giving Harry Belafonte the foundation for his 1956 hit "Day-O (The Banana Boat Song)" by telling him about the Jamaican folk song "Hill and Gully Rider" (the name also given as "Day Dah Light").